Fear of other dogs! . . . dog training norwich

 Often pre-emptive, the dogs reaction can be exacerbated by a number of factors; including how his owner reacts.
 Often an owners reaction will only serve to panic the dog more as, worried by what their own dog is going to do, they tighten up the lead, their pulse rate begins to soar and they try to reassure their dog verbally.
 The dog interprets this as his owner also being fearful of the approaching dog and is all the more determined to see off the threat and protect his pack!

-I was asked out to visit Laura and Samson her very handsome Bulldog x Staffordshire Bull Terrier.
-As always the process of resolving this issue begins in the home.
+As always, the process of resolving this issue begins in the home.
 By calmly and consistently showing Samson that she made the decisions and kept the pack safe – in the house and garden first – Laura was able to gradually head back out into the wider and more challenging world.
-By calmly and confidently choosing the flight option, whenever she did encounter another dog, Laura presented herself as a competent Pack Leader and over time Samson began to trust that it wasn’t his responsibility to deal with other dogs.
+By confidently taking control and emanating ‘all is well’ in a way that made sense to Samson, Laura presented herself as a competent Pack Leader.
+Once the ‘good foundations of leadership’ had been built, Laura was ready to do the targeted work on Samson’s anxiety around other dogs.
+Over time, Samson began to trust that it wasn’t his responsibility to deal with other dogs and his confidence in Laura and her ability to keep him safe grew.

 Aggression towards other dogs! . . dog training norfolk